Connally High School (Waco, Texas): Music

-The CHS Band is led by director Sarah English.
+The CHS Band is led by director Dr. Nora Mosby.
 The ensemble's name was "The Pride of the Cadets".
 The band competes in UIL Marching Contest as well as UIL Concert and Sight Reading Contest.
 In 2008 the band advanced to the Area Marching Band Contest, but did not advance to the finals.
 The group was also known for being the only program in the Central Texas area to perform at the Veterans Day ceremony at the Waco Veteran's Hospital.

 The CHS “Royal Eight” Winter Guard was established for the 2013 contest season.
 The guard received a first division at the state contest in 2013.

 In 2020, the CHS Varsity Band (Wind Ensemble) competed in the UIL Concert and Sight Reading Contest and achieved a 1st division for both contests.
 This was the first time the band achieved this sweepstakes rating since 2008.

 Dress code

 In the 2011−12 school year the Connally Independent School District's school board approved a suggestion to enforce a standardized dress code.
 The dress policy, which is similar to school uniforms, required students to wear solid colored collared shirts and slacks of selected colors.
 The regulation also severely limited what accessories and pieces of footwear were appropriate as well as when school spirit shirts could be worn.
 Eventually, the high school campus installed a "PRIDE" program (short for Personal Responsibility In Daily Efforts) as an incentive for good behavior and high grades.
 Students who followed the procedures of the program were given a free T-shirt which could be worn at any time during the week with jeans.
 High school principal Jill Talamantez incorporated the program heavily throughout the year, and the adaptation to the dress code gradually shifted towards becoming the school's official motto.
-Despite the initiative of the PRIDE program, however, a board meeting on July 22, 2013 altered the dress code again.
+Despite the initiative of the PRIDE program, however, a board meeting on July 22, 2013, altered the dress code again.
 After two years of standardized dress, the board approved a suggestion to dismiss the policy and return to the more relaxed dress code.
 The current policy calls for modestly cut bottoms and appropriate T-shirts.
 Men must be clean shaven and no individual can have unnatural hair colors.
 Piercings are heavily regulated and hats are not allowed indoors.

 This dress code was only enforced for one year.
 The dress code was no longer a uniform style dress code.